NATO supplier · NCAGE 99YVH

 Reactive RF Jamming Systems

-Defender-series jammers neutralize drone threats and disrupt modern telecommunications using proprietary FPGA-based reactive jamming.
+Defender-series jammers neutralize drone threats and disrupt modern telecommunications using FPGA-based reactive jamming.
 Operators define frequency ranges, power allocation, and jamming mode per mission — deployed to the jammer via software, no hardware changes.

 Two vehicle-mounted Defender jammer systems deployed in the field with operators — coordinated multi-vehicle counter-drone configuration